The University uses a letter grading system with quality point equivalents.

 Withdrawal from a Course

-With the permission of the appropriate assistant dean, a student may withdraw from a course or courses until the deadline specified in the academic calendar.
-If permission is obtained, the student will be awarded the grade of W, a grade which carries no academic penalty; if the student withdraws without permission, he or she will be awarded the grade of WF, a grade which is the equivalent of an earned F in the cumulative quality point index.
+With the permission of the appropriate dean, a student may withdraw from a course or courses until the deadline specified in the academic calendar.
+If permission is obtained, the student will be awarded the grade of W, a grade which carries no academic penalty.
+A WF, a grade which is the equivalent of an earned F in the cumulative quality point index, may be given when the student ceases to attend a course without formal approval from the dean’s office.
 If a student withdraws from a course after the deadline specified in the academic calendar, they will receive a WF.
 If a student is found in violation of the Academic Integrity Policy and receives an F in a course, and subsequently elects to withdraw from the course prior to the withdrawal deadline, the student shall receive the grade of WF.
-Students who withdraw from a course are responsible for discussing with the appropriate assistant dean how the lost credits will be made up.
-In addition, they are advised to refer to the information on tuition refunds in the Academic Programs, Policies, and Procedures chapter of this bulletin for information about financial penalties.
+Students who withdraw from a course are responsible for discussing with the appropriate dean how the lost credits will be made up.
+In addition, they are advised to refer to the information on tuition refunds in the Academic Programs, Policies, and Procedures section of this bulletin for information about financial penalties.

 Quality Point Index

 The quality point index, or grade point average, is a weighted average used to indicate to the student and to the faculty the academic progress of each student.
 Since each course is added to the accumulated average of all courses pursued, it is a cumulative index and is computed in the following manner:

 - Multiply the numerical value of the letter grade in each course taken by the number of credits assigned to the course (exclude all classes taken on a pass/fail basis);